Three to Go. One to Say No.

 Here is how it worked recently

-We just used it for the first time when we pulled out and swapped a beam to enlarge an opening in a bearing wall.
+We just used it for the first time when we pulled out and swapped a beam to enlarge an opening in a Bearing wall.
 Making the checklist was cathartic.
 The rationale was obvious.
 We have employees with all levels of experience who are working together to accomplish a dangerous / high-risk task.

 With the entire crew assembled the Crew Leader read off the checklist to a focused crew.
 Questions were answered, contingencies were made and upon affirmation of the entire group, the beam was replaced successfully.